GravityPDF/gravity-pdf-documentation/docs/v6/users/adjust-size-of-header-footer-images.md

 ```

 :::info
-To get the size you need the image displayed at, you may have to increase or decrease 400px until you get the desired result.
+Increase or decrease the max-height value of the image to get the desired size.
+Some trial and error may be required.
 :::

 **Before**